S3-working-group/s3-practical-guide/S3-practical-guide.md

 Change things when there is value in doing so:

--   bring in patterns that solve current and important problems
+-   bring in patterns that help to solve current and important problems
-  * don't break what's already working!
+-   don't break what's already working!
-  * meet everyone where they are…
+-   meet everyone where they are…
-  * …and let them choose their own pace
+-   …and let them choose their own pace
--   consider making all change voluntary!

 ---